heptarch/heptarch.github.io/qml.md

 - Is it possible to extract the arrow of time from a Euclidean path integral?
-- Are there quantum versions of algorithmic conservation of randomness?
 - Can we recast higher-moment versions of the Eigenstate Thermalization Hypothesis (ETH) in terms of pseudorandom states, quantum money, and/or error correction?
 - What is the computational complexity of forming soap bubbles?
+- Are there quantum versions of algorithmic conservation of randomness, and how are they connected to thermodynamics and quantum control?